admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 | `maxPrice` | number | No | - | Maximum ticket price |

 **Fallback Behavior:**
-- When filters are applied but no events match the criteria, the API returns upcoming published events (sorted by date ascending)
+- When user's exact filters return no results, the API shows any upcoming published events as fallback
+- Fallback applies only these base filters: `status=PUBLISHED` and `date>=today`
+- All user filters (type, location, price, etc.) are removed in fallback
-- The response includes `isFallback: true` to indicate fallback events are being shown
+- Response includes `isFallback: true` and message changes to: **"No events match your filters.
+Showing upcoming events instead."**
-- This ensures users always see relevant events even when their specific filters don't match any events
+- This ensures users are clearly informed when their filters don't match, while still seeing available events

 **Examples:**
 ```